Zicheng-KIT/SpeechTranslation/reports/report_for_second_task.md

 2. Some audio files in the dataset have background sound, such as another person speaking.
 For example, there is a very simple sentence "Worüber sprechen wir?", and our model predicts "In einem Pfadfinderinneninneninneninneninneninneninneninneninneninneninneninneninnen spielen sie im vierten und auf."

 ## Combine ASR and MT models
+* For evaluation of our stacked approach we used the test training set from [covost version 2](https://github.com/facebookresearch/covost)  containing german voice clips and english transcription.
+* It is based on Common Voice 4
+* The size of the test part of the dataset is 13511
+* Pipeline: We first transcribed the german voice clips into german text with our s2t_transformer from the section before.
+Then we translated the transcription with our model from the first test.
+* We calculated the BLEU score of ___ over 1000 sentences

 ## Finetuing Wav2Vec2
 For the finetuning we followed [this](https://huggingface.co/blog/fine-tune-wav2vec2-english) blog article.
 Initially, we attempted to fine-tune the Wav2Vec2-XLS-R-1B and Wav2Vec2-XLS-R-300M models.
 However, both proved too large for our resources, so we opted to fine-tune the Wav2Vec2-base model, which has 90 million parameters.